andreloc/Reproducible_Research_Course_Project/README.md

 problems for communities and municipalities.
 Many severe events can result in fatalities, injuries, and property damage, and preventing such outcomes to the extent possible is a key concern.
 This study will describe the impact of such weather conditions on U.S health and economics.
+The study is based on the National Oceanic and Atmospheric Administration's (NOAA) storm database.

 ### Study Goal